danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 }
 ```

 This will sync all images concurrently and print "All done!" when it's done.
-If you want it to be serial, you just have to change which protocol it implements:
+If you'd like it to be serial instead, just change which protocol it implements:

 ```swift
 class ImageSyncer: SerialItemOperation {